dashpay/platform/README.md

     - `cargo install wasm-bindgen-cli@0.2.85`
       - *double-check that wasm-bindgen-cli version above matches wasm-bindgen version in Cargo.lock file*
       - *Depending on system, additional packages may need to be installed as a prerequisite for wasm-bindgen-cli.
 If anything is missing, installation will error and prompt what packages are missing (i.e. clang, llvm, libssl-dev)*
-  - essential build tools - example for Debian/Ubuntu: `apt install -y build-essential libssl-dev pkg-config clang`
+  - essential build tools - example for Debian/Ubuntu: `apt install -y build-essential libssl-dev pkg-config clang cmake`
 - Run `corepack enable` to enable [corepack](https://nodejs.org/dist/latest/docs/api/corepack.html) and install yarn
 - Run `yarn setup` to install dependencies and configure and build all packages
 - Run `yarn start` to start the local dev environment built from the sources